rakib91221/StableGen/README.md

 Click the arrow next to each title to expand and access detailed settings:

-* **Core Generation Settings:** Control diffusion basics like Seed, Steps, CFG, Negative Prompt, Sampler, Scheduler, LoRA type (currently only supporting Lighting and Hyper LoRAs for faster generation times), and Clip Skip.
+* **Core Generation Settings:** Control diffusion basics like Seed, Steps, CFG, Negative Prompt, Sampler, Scheduler and Clip Skip.
+* **LoRA Management:** Add and configure LoRAs (Low-Rank Adaptation) for additional style or content guidance.
+You can set the model and clip strength for each LoRA.
 * **Viewpoint Blending Settings:** Manage how textures from different camera views are combined, including camera-specific prompts, discard angles, and blending weight exponents.
 * **Output & Material Settings:** Define fallback color, material properties (BSDF), automatic resolution scaling, and options for baking textures during generation which enables generating with more than 8 viewpoints.
 * **Image Guidance (IPAdapter & ControlNet):** Configure IPAdapter for style transfer using external images and set up multiple ControlNet units (Depth, Canny, etc.) for precise structural control.